 Looking for information that tells you what is burglary?
 You are in the correct place.
 This crime is included inside the property crimes in California.

-Our Los Angeles theft lawyers have extensive experience dealing with the crime of burglary.
-We have defended hundreds of people accused of this crime with successful results.
+The theft lawyers at Lluis Law in Los Angeles have vast experience dealing with the crime of burglary.
+We have defended hundreds of individuals accused of this crime with successful results.

-Call now and you will get a professional consultation with any of our lawyers.
-We have been treating these cases for more than 50 years with favorable results for our clients.
+Call right now for a professional consultation with any of our attorneys.
+We have been managing these cases for more than 40 years with favorable results for our clients.

-The U.S. states define the crime of burglary differently.
-However, the essence of the crime is to enter someone else’s property and without permission to commit a crime inside it.
+US states define the crime of burglary differently.
+However, the essence of the crime is to enter someone else’s property and without permission to commit a crime inside.

-Note: “Property” is just the term we use to shorten it.
-It can actually refer to a house, room, apartment, dwelling, shop, warehouse, barn, stable, and many other places.
+Note: “Property” is just the term we use for short.
+Actually, it can refer to a house, room, apartment, dwelling, store, warehouse, barn, stable and many other places.

-Burglary does not necessarily mean entering by force, what is punished is the act of entering another’s property without permission with the intention of committing a crime inside.
+Burglary does not necessarily mean entering by force, what is punished is the act of entering someone else’s home without permission with the intention of committing a crime inside.

-The California Penal Code, Section 459 , describes burglary as a felony or misdemeanor.
-It is the crime perpetrated when entering a building with the intention of committing petty or grand theft or any other serious crime.
+California Penal Code Section 459 makes burglary a felony or misdemeanor.
+It is the crime committed when entering a building with the intention of committing grand or petty theft or any other serious crime.

-The law also divides this crime in two different degrees:
+It also defines the crime in two different degrees:

-- It is known as residential burglary because it always occurs in a residence.
+- It is known as a residential trespass because it always occurs in a residence.

 - Is always considered a felony.

-- Second grade: Occurs in any other type of structure including businesses and stores.
+- Occurs in any other type of physical structure including businesses and stores.

 - It is also known as commercial trespass.

 - As a “wobbler” your charge is variable and depends on the value of the property at the discretion of the prosecutor.